-The marketplace opened in Los Angeles in June of 2019 and is completely curated by Black creatives and people of color.
-You can order items to be shipped nationwide on their online store where they’ve got a wide selection of books and apparel.
+The marketplace opened in Los Angeles in June of 2019 and is entirely curated by Black creatives and people of color.
+You can order items to be shipped nationwide on their online store, where they’ve got a wide selection of books and apparel.
 The selection of books is curated to highlight the voices of authors of color and the experiences of Black individuals.

 Christopher John Rogers

-Christopher John Rogers is an up-and-coming designer who you’re going to want to keep your eye on in 2021.
+Christopher John Rogers is an emerging designer who you’re going to want to keep your eye on in 2022.
 His clothes are bursting with color, vibrancy, energy and daring silhouettes that have everyone in the fashion world excited to see what he does.

 Founded in 2013, Pyer Moss, designed by its founder Kerby-Jean Raymond, is known for its uncanny ability to merge the worlds of Black history and fashion and producing clothing that provokes emotion and thought.
 The unisex brand mostly features ready-to-wear and athletic wear — specifically sneakers.

-One of the brand’s most controversial and thought-provoking shows was its spring 2019 collection, which featured t-shirts that stated, “stop calling 911 on the culture” and a dress that featured a Black father cradling his child.
-Raymond is all about making sure that Black people are visible in the fashion industry and given the same opportunities their white counterparts benefit from.
+One of the brand’s most controversial and thought-provoking shows was its spring 2019 collection, which featured T-shirts that stated, “stop calling 911 on the culture” and a dress that featured a Black father cradling his child.
+Raymond is all about making sure that Black people are visible in the fashion industry and given the same opportunities their white counterparts have long benefited.
 You can check out the brand’s collections on the Pyer Moss website.

 You’ve most likely seen the shopper bag from this brand everywhere over the last two years or so, and that’s what Telfar wanted.
 Telfar Clemens, the brand’s founder and designer, started the unisex brand back in 2005 with the focus being, “It’s not for you — it’s for everyone.”

-As a means to stamp out the elitist culture of fashion, Clemens seeks to bring luxury to everyone with their shopper bag consciously priced between $150-257.
-Also selling ready-to-wear, belts and hats, the brand wants advocates for universal luxury in all sectors of fashion.
+As a means to stamp out the elitist culture of fashion, Clemens seeks to bring luxury to everyone with his shopper bag consciously priced between $150 and $257.
+Also selling ready-to-wear belts and hats, the brand wants advocates for universal luxury in all fashion sectors.
 You can sign up for product restocks on the coveted shopper bag and buy other items on the Telfar website.

 Grace Wales Bonner

-The eponymous label Grace Wales Bonner approaches luxury through an angle of European and Afro-Atlantic cultures.
-Started in 2014, the brand has become a fashion industry favorite for its methods of providing tailored and intricate looks that are sophisticated and suave.
+The eponymous label Grace Wales Bonner approaches luxury through European and Afro-Atlantic cultures.
+Founded in 2014, the brand has become a fashion industry favorite for providing tailored and intricate looks that are sophisticated and suave.

 The motto of Fe Noel is simple: “Eat well, travel often, and dress to inspire!”
-Brooklyn-based Fe Noel is a womenswear brand for women who love luxury and like looking put together, which I mean truly, who doesn’t want to look like both of those things?
+Brooklyn-based Fe Noel is a womenswear brand for women who love luxury and like looking put together, which really, who doesn’t want to look like both of those things?

-The label founder Felisha, who goes by Fe Noel, is heavily influenced by her Caribbean heritage and her interdependent family.
-When she’s not coming up with a new silhouette to sell on her site, she helps other young Black girls achieve their goals of entrepreneurship through her Fe Noel Foundation program.
+The label founder Felisha, who goes by Fe Noel, is heavily influenced by her Caribbean heritage and interdependent family.
+When she’s not coming up with a new silhouette to sell on her site, she helps other young Black girls achieve their entrepreneurship goals through her Fe Noel Foundation program.
 To shop pieces, visit the Fe Noel site.

-Slutty Vegan has become a staple in the culture of vegan food in Atlanta, GA, not only because of its vegan cuisine but because of its rather controversial name.
+Slutty Vegan has become a staple in the vegan food culture in Atlanta, GA, because of its vegan cuisine and its relatively controversial name.
 Pinky Cole, the founder and CEO, started the company with a small food truck.
-After having a food truck tour that stopped across multiple predominately Black cities in the United States, Cole opened her first brick and mortar location in 2018 in the predominately Black area of the West End in Atlanta.
+After having a food truck tour that stopped across multiple predominately Black cities in the United States, Cole opened her first brick-and-mortar location in 2018 in the predominately Black area of Atlanta’s West End.

-Offering everything from vegan burgers to bacon to even shrimp, Slutty Vegan’s culture is saturated with customers and celebrities alike.
-Some of the celebrities who have dined at Slutty Vegan include Tyler Perry, Snoop Dogg, Waka Flocka, and even Big Boi.
-Although this restaurant is Atlanta-centric, you can book the truck to come visit you!
+Offering everything from vegan burgers to vegan bacon and even vegan shrimp, Slutty Vegan’s culture is saturated with customers and celebrities alike.
+Some celebrities who have dined at Slutty Vegan include Tyler Perry, Snoop Dogg, Waka Flocka and Big Boi.
+Although this restaurant is Atlanta-centric, you can book the truck to come to visit you!
 All of the details are on the Slutty Vegan site.

 When it came to hair care, skincare and grooming for Black people, it used to be hard to find products that catered to Black people.
-Starting in 2013, the Bevel decided to change that for Black men by addressing their needs for adequate skin and hair care.
+Starting in 2013, the Bevel decided to change that for Black men by addressing their skin and hair care needs.

-Featuring electric trimmers, shaving products and a multitude of brushes, Bevel is a line that helps to fight ingrown hairs that are extremely prominent with kinky, coily hair textures.
-Also, Bevel ventured into skincare because finding products that help to keep Black skin hydrated and moisturized is a challenge as well.
+Featuring the shaving products, safety razors and electric trimmers that made them famous, to more recently launched haircare and skincare, Bevel is a brand that helps fight ingrown hairs that are extremely prominent with kinky, coily hair textures.
+Bevel ventured into haircare and skincare to help Black men keep their hair and skin hydrated and moisturized.
 These cruelty-free products don’t feature any ingredients that’ll dry out your skin or hair, like alcohol, and will help you feel moisturized and happy.
 You can buy Bevel’s latest product offerings at the Bevel website.

 Started by two MIT grad students, Season 3 seeks to entice your curiosity and wants you to learn more about people from around the world.
-Season 3 makes shoes, clothing and housewares that are tools of exploration, by their definition.
+By their definition, Season 3 makes shoes, clothing, and housewares that are tools of exploration.

 The Ansel, the brand’s staple boot, is an updated version of a classic European hiking boot.
-Also, the brand stands on the right side of time, stating that it believes that climate change is real, that racial and gender equity is needed, that LGBTQ+ rights matter and that fair labor and pay are non-negotiable.
-You can shop this ethical brand on its website, seasonthree.com.
+Additionally, the brand stands on the right side of time, stating that they believe climate change is real, that racial and gender equity is needed, LGBTQ+ rights matter and that fair labor and pay are non-negotiable.
+Shop this ethical brand now on its website, seasonthree.com.

 Baxter Wood Company

-Offering basics in fashion has become popular since the pandemic.
-But this brand, Baxter Wood, has created ethical fashion since 2018.
-Focusing mainly on raincoats and rain boots, the Baxter Wood brand is known for being an eco-conscious brand that cares about the Earth.
+Baxter Wood has been created ethical fashion since 2018.
+Focusing mainly on raincoats and rain boots, the Baxter Wood brand is an eco-conscious one that cares about Mother Earth and her inhabitants.

-For example, they use 100% natural vegan rubber to create rain boots, and they seek to lower the impact of their rainboots by buying them from you with a $30 store credit as a part of its recycling program.
-Also, the brand seeks to educate as it is involved with the Green Board Organization, which is a non-profit that provides sustainability-focused education programs to children denied an education.
+For example, they use 100% natural vegan rubber to create rain boots, and they seek to lower the impact of their rain boots by buying them back from you with a $30 store credit as a part of their recycling program.
+Also, the brand seeks to educate as it is involved with the Green Board Organization, a non-profit that provides sustainability-focused education programs to children denied an education.
 Support the brand by buying a raincoat or a pair of rainboots on the Baxter Wood Company site.

-Koils began back in 2009 after Pamela J. Booker, the CEO and founder of Koils, started her journey by going natural and realizing that it could be quite pricey to purchase natural hair care products.
-The products that Koils offers are vegan, cruelty-free, infused with organic oils, and handmade with the finest ingredients to provide maximum hydration and moisturization to your curls.
+Koils began back in 2009 after Pamela J. Booker, CEO and founder of Koils, started her journey by going natural and realizing that it could be pretty pricey to purchase natural hair care products.
+Koils offers vegan, cruelty-free products infused with organic oils and handmade with the finest ingredients to provide maximum hydration and moisturization to your curls.

-The company’s products are popular and got featured in The Oprah Magazine, Black Enterprise and even Good Morning America.
-From beard growth products to products that seek to alleviate dry skin, Koils seeks to be the only brand you’ll use to tame your tight coils and moisturize your dry skin.
+The company’s products are popular and featured on Good Morning America and in Black Enterprise and Oprah Magazine.
+From beard growth products to products that seek to alleviate dry skin, Koils aims to be the only brand you’ll use to tame your tight coils and moisturize your dry skin.
 You can check out the Koils site for their shoppable products.